-Frozen and Angels in America began performances on a high note, and overall the industry showed a slight downturn in ticket sales this week ending February 25, 2018.
+Frozen and Angels in America Began Performances on a High Note, and Overall the Industry Showed a Slight Downturn in Ticket Sales This Week ending February 25, 2018.

-New Shows: “Frozen” and “Angels in America”
+New Shows: Frozen and Angels in America

-On February 22, 2018, Frozen – the Broadway Musical began performances at the St. James Theatre, ahead of its opening night scheduled for March 22.
-Over the course of these four shows, the weekly box office gross was $926,840, which represents 98.0% of gross potential.
+On February 22, 2018, Frozen began previews at the St. James Theatre, ahead of its opening night scheduled for March 22.
+Over the course of these four shows, the weekly box office gross was $926,840, which represents 98.0% of potential.
 With a top ticket price of $297, the average paid admission was $137.43, and the audience was filled up to 100.4% of capacity.
 With such a strong brand from the Disney animated film, it is natural that audiences would flock to this musical.

-Angels in America.
-This is actually two parts of one play: Millennium Approaches and Perestroika, but so far only Millennium Approaches has had performances.
-In its first partial week of 3 previews starting February 23, 2018, the show brought in a weekly gross of $322,034, which represents 52.1% of its gross potential.
+Angels in America also started previews.
+So far only Millennium Approaches (Part 1) has had performances.
+In its first 3 previews starting February 23, the show brought in a weekly gross of $322,034, which represents 52.1% of its potential.
 With a top ticket price of $247, the average paid admission was $77.23, and the audience was filled up to 103.4% of its capacity.

-Many Shows Slowed Down This Week
+Many Broadway Shows Slowed Down This Week

-Many other five-digit decreases were seen by shows including The Book of Mormon, which went down by $82,161 to reach a weekly gross of $1,173,980, Come From Away, which went down by $80,281 to reach a weekly gross of $1,216,629, Wicked, which went down by $74,424 to reach a weekly gross of $1,744,347, A Bronx Tale the Musical, which went down by $70,562 to reach a weekly gross of $709,918, and Anastasia, which went down by $65,694 to reach a weekly gross of $951,561.
-Meanwhile, Latin History for Morons went up by $84,730 in its final week, and Escape to Margaritaville played an almost full performance week of seven shows, bringing in a weekly gross of $751,824, or 49.2% of its gross potential.
+Many other five-digit decreases were seen by shows including The Book of Mormon, which went down by $82,161 to reach $1,173,980, Come From Away, which went down by $80,281 to reach $1,216,629, Wicked, which went down by $74,424 to reach $1,744,347, A Bronx Tale, which went down by $70,562 to reach $709,918, and Anastasia, which went down by $65,694 to reach $951,561.
+Latin History for Morons went up by $84,730 in its final week, and Escape to Margaritaville played an almost full performance week of seven shows, bringing in $751,824, or 49.2% of its gross potential.